Seed7

 const func integer: total_length (ref array string: arr) is func

 Since for array types (and also for struct types) 'in' parameters are defined to act as 'ref' parameters both definitions are equal.
-When possible 'in' parameters should be preferred over 'ref' parameters.
+An 'in' parameter should be preferred over an 'ref' parameter, when possible.

 Semantics: